 Putting money into a retirement account like a 401k (or Roth IRA, traditional IRA, etc.) is a fantastic start, and if you are actively using your 401k I will open-mouth kiss you right now!!
 But it is important to understand that a 401k is just an account, just like a checking account and a savings account are just accounts.
 A 401k is not itself an investment.

-Investing is buying something that you think will increase in value over time.
+Investing is the act of buying something that you think will increase in value over time.
 This can be done inside a special retirement account like a 401k, or it can be done in a regular ol’ non-retirement account (called a brokerage account).

 When you tell your company that you want some amount of money to be taken from your paycheck and whisked away to your 401k, cash is deposited into your 401k.
 And there it sits, chillin’ in cash, until you make a decision about how to invest it.
-Now, some companies have 401k programs where cash is automatically invested, but this is still not the norm.
-For the most part, the responsibility is on YOU to invest that money—this usually means selecting a strategy (such as “medium risk”), a fund, or multiple funds from a list of ten to twenty options provided by your 401k.
-(If you’re investing in a Roth or Traditional IRA, you’re totally on your own to make a choice.)
+Now, some companies have 401k programs where cash is automatically invested, which is why it’s easy to conflate the two.

 2. When I ask someone how they’re invested, and they respond, “in funds.”

 Recently, I was talking to a woman who told me she was invested in funds.
 When I asked her the follow-up question, “What kind of funds?” she shrugged and said, “I dunno.
 Some funds.”
 She’s not wrong!
-But we still don’t know what she’s invested in.
+She is surely invested in “some funds!”
+But we still don’t know what she’s actually invested in.

-This is definitely not a wrong way to use the term, “fund.”
+It’s not wrong to use “fund” in this way!
 But be careful conflating it with a second usage of the term “fund,” as it pertains to investing: A “mutual fund” or “exchange-traded fund” are investment vehicles, meaning they hold actual investments.

 Again, the woman I was speaking with was indeed invested in mutual funds within her retirement account.
-But here’s the thing about investment funds—a fund is just a basket full of investments, whether that investment is stocks or bonds or real estate or lean hog futures.
-The fund itself is not actually an investment; it’s just a fancy thingy-majiggy that bundles investments together.
+But here’s the thing about investment funds—a fund is just a basket full of other investments!
+That investment could be stocks or bonds or real estate or lean hog futures.
+The fund itself is not actually an asset type that you can invest in; it’s just a fancy thingy-majiggy that bundles other investment types together.

 Said another way: